xyz128189/florr-io-utils/README.md

 **Note**: Enabling `Send Keyboard Events` means every key you press will be broadcasted to all connected clients.
 ### Misc
 Section that contains miscellaneous settings.
 Not need to be explained.
+### Debug
+Here you can enable `Debug mode`.
+Use it if you want to report a bug.
+Currently it provides information only about emulated clicks.

+When `Debug mode` is enabled, all clicks emulated by the script will appear on screen as red dots.
+To clear screen press `Clear Debug Screen`.
+You can also imitate AFK check appearance by pressing `Numpad7` key on your keyboard.

 # Current bugs and caveats
 Sometimes **AutoKey** might not work (as well, as other functions that used to emulate key press/mouse clicks).
 It may also depend on your network speed.
 Reload your page to fix this.